tomszr/CreeperManager/readme.md

 1. Go to the **[GitHub Releases](https://github.com/tomszr/CreeperManager/releases)** page.

-2. Download the latest `CreeperManager.exe` file.
+2. Download the latest `CreeperManager` file.

 3. Run the application.
 On the first launch, it will guide you to select your server's `.jar` file.
 All settings will be automatically saved in a `config.ini` file created in the same folder.